syngenta/acai-python-docs/examples/apigateway/pattern/README.md

-# Acai AWS Python Directory Example
+# Acai AWS Python Pattern Example

 A simple mock of an API deployed with serverless to ApiGateway